IpsumLorem16/S3-key-lister/README.md

 ## Notes:
 - Still a work in progress, works very well but not all options have been added yet.
-- Made on linux for linux, might have bugs when running on windows, and printed text in the terminal..formatting will probably be screwed up.
+- Made on linux for linux, might have bugs when running on windows, and printed text in the terminal..formatting will probably be a little screwed up.
 - Large buckets with hundreds of thousands of keys can take a long time to go over with --acl, this is something that will be improved on v2.
 - Uses python 2.7